Jeanfabra/real_estate_web_scraper/README.md

 # real_state_web_scraper
 This is my first scraper using Selenium + XPATH tool.
-Since I have always liked real state, I decided to create a program that allows me to download important information to later manipulate and analyze it.
+Since I have always liked real state, I decided to create a program that allows the user to download important information to later manipulate and analyze it.

 Platzi's web scraping courses helped me a lot, clearly stackoverflow is an amazing extra help to highlight.